MicrosoftDocs/entra-docs/docs/identity/monitoring-health/recommendation-migrate-from-adal-to-msal.md

 ## Description

+The 'migrate from ADAL to MSAL' recommendation is created to raise awareness and alert you about all applications using ADAL within your tenant.
+This recommendation is triggered for tenants with applications using ADAL (Azure Active Directory Authentication Library).
+It labels any application that requests a token via ADAL as an "ADAL application," including those using both ADAL and MSAL (Microsoft Authentication Library).

 Azure Active Directory Authentication Library (ADAL) has been deprecated.
-While existing applications using ADAL are still operational, Microsoft will **no longer release new features and security fixes on ADAL**.
-We strongly recommend using the [Microsoft Authentication Library (MSAL)](/entra/msal/) to avoid putting your app's security at risk.
+We strongly recommend migrating to the Microsoft Authentication Library (MSAL), which replaces ADAL.
+Microsoft **no longer releases new features and security fixes on ADAL**.
+Applications using ADAL will not be able to utilize the latest security features, leaving them vulnerable to future security threats.
 If you have existing applications that use ADAL, be sure to [migrate them to MSAL](~/identity-platform/msal-migration.md).

-This recommendation is triggered for tenants with applications using ADAL (Azure Active Directory Authentication Library).
-It labels any application that requests a token via ADAL as an "ADAL application," including those using both ADAL and MSAL (Microsoft Authentication Library).

 ## How it works